rick-r/marriage-figaro-norway/captions.md

 corriamo, voliamo
 le nozze a compir.

+    Everything's ready
-    Everything's ready out there for us to finish the shoot.
+    for us to finish
+    the shoot.